multiversx/mx-docs/docs/integrators/deep-history-squad.md

 We are ready to start the reconstruction process :rocket:

 ```
-./node --import-db=./import-db --import-db-no-sig-check --log-level=*:INFO --use-log-view --log-save --destination-shard-as-observer 0
+./node --import-db=./import-db --operation-mode=historical-balances --import-db-no-sig-check --log-level=*:INFO --log-save --destination-shard-as-observer 0
 ```

 :::note
 The reconstruction (which uses _import-db_ under the hood, as previously stated) takes a long time (e.g. days) - depending on the machine's resources (CPU, storage capabilities and memory).
 :::

-Once the **import-db** is over, the `db` folder contains the reconstructed database for the shard in question, ready to be attached to a deep-history observer (observer with the configuration described above).
+Once the **import-db** is over, the `db` folder contains the reconstructed database for the shard in question, ready to be attached to a deep-history observer (observer with the **operation-mode** mentioned above).

 Now, do the same for the other shards, as needed.